mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

     + Go with the flow.
 Stay chilled.
   - **Week 1**
     + Continue being relaxed.
-    + Knows everyone on their team and be comfortable interrupting anyone
+    + Knows everyone on their team and is comfortable interrupting anyone
     + Is asking lots of questions
 	+ Identify areas for self-study
   - **First month**